51Degrees/specifications/pipeline-specification/conceptual-overview.md

 specific accessors for each property.
 See [access to results](features/access-to-results.md) for more information.

+See [resource cleanup](features/resource-cleanup.md) for details on ensuring **Element Data** resources are cleaned up correctly.

 ## Flow element

 A **Flow Element** is a black box which takes a **Flow Data** and performs some operation.
 This processing may read evidence and/or **Element Data** instances that have been added by previous elements.
-It may add new evidence values and must add an instance of its own element data, which may or may not have properties populated.
+It may add new evidence values and should add an instance of its own element data, which may or may not have properties populated.

-A **Flow Element** can be added to multiple pipelines once it has been built.
-This means that the processing performed by a flow element must be thread safe and must either have no state that is dependent on a pipeline, or must maintain this state internally for each pipeline it is added to.

-By default, resources for **Flow Elements** must automatically be cleaned up by the **Pipeline** they are attached to when it closes.
-However, this behavior must be overridable in order to support the advanced scenario of adding **Flow Elements** to multiple **Pipelines**.

-A **Flow Element** must implement the following:

-1. Process method which accepts a **Flow Data** object.
-2. EvidenceKeyFilter property which returns an **Evidence Key Filter** instance that can be used to identify the evidence keys that the **Flow Element** can make use of.
-3. DataKey property that determines the key for this element's **Element Data** within **Flow Data**.
-For example ‘device’ for the device detection engine.
+See [resource cleanup](features/resource-cleanup.md) for details on ensuring **Flow Element** resources are cleaned up correctly.

 ## Flow element builder

-It is highly recommended that **flow elements** have some associated builder/factory that is used to create **flow element** instances.
+It is highly recommended that **Flow Elements** have some associated builder/factory that is used to create **Flow Element** instances.

 The exact specification of this component is less important than having a common mechanism for construction of elements.
 This provides consistency for users and will assist in the implementation of other parts of the specification.

 In most languages, we have found the builder pattern to be the best approach.

+See [pipeline configuration](features/pipeline-configuration.md) for more information.

 ## Pipeline